wclr/lp-loader/README.md

 > Frictionless language packs for apps loaded and bundled with Webpack.
 Though `L` may stand for anything, may call it `Label` for general case.

+> A simple way to load on demand any set of data bundled with Webpack.

 *Works with Webpack 3 and 4.*

 ## What it does